 Business Card [pdf, 36kb]

 Andrew serves as Director of Communications for Igreja Cristã Nova Vida (ICNV), assisting the denomination’s college of bishops and presbytery.
 He also manages Instituto Bispo Roberto McAlister de Estudos Cristãos (IBRMEC), the denomination’s online seminary.
 He holds a Bachelor’s degree in Portuguese language and literature from Pontifícia Universidade Católica and studied theology at IBRMEC.
 Andrew and his wife, Livia, are members of ICNV Catedral church, in Rio de Janeiro, where he is part of the worship team and oversees the local bookstore, having previously worked with the church’s youth.
-Andrew is primarily responsible for working with the Director of International Workshops and the Director of Ministries in the design and implementation of the vision of the Trust’s workshop portfolio in Brazil, hosting the Rio de Janeiro Workshop, and assisting in the production of Portuguese resources.
+Andrew is primarily responsible for assisting in the design and implementation of the Workshop portfolio in Brazil, hosting the Rio de Janeiro Workshop, and assisting in the production of Portuguese resources.

 Job Description [pdf, 74kb]

 Business Card [pdf, 37kb]

 Colleen joined the Charles Simeon Trust in 2007 and serves as the Director of Women’s Workshops, where she is responsible for all activities related to the Workshops for women Bible teachers.
 Prior to working with the Trust, she was in the corporate world for several years in sales and marketing.
 Colleen earned a bachelor’s degree in Business Administration from the College of Business, the University of Illinois at Urbana-Champaign, and a Master of Divinity from Trinity Evangelical Divinity School.
 Colleen and her husband live in the Philadelphia area, where he teaches New Testament at Cairn University.
 She is on staff at their church, Trinity Community Church, serving as the Director of Women’s Ministries.
 She also serves on the board of Matthias Media Ministries.